TrishankSaharia/multi-objective-ambulance-allocation/notes/01_Project_Kickoff_and_Stage0_Notes.md

-## 📘 Manual Copy-Paste Notes from Chat History

-This file is created so you (Trishank) can copy-paste all your past ChatGPT responses from today (your visible screen chat history) directly here.

-You can:

-- Manually select & copy each chat segment
-- Paste it below in order (with timestamps or titles if helpful)
-- Ask me to clean it up, organize it, or convert to polished notes later

----

-📌 Start pasting your first chat section below this line:

----

 hey start with my project from the beginning. i am officially beginning my masters project roadmap.  also i need those notes of the answers and notes you provide how can i get them